rbdannenberg/o2/README.md

 The default for O2 discovery is Bonjour/Avahi, so on Linux you need the `avahi-client-dev` package to be installed.

+## Building o2host

+**o2host** is a simple command-line application that can serve as a host to o2lite processes (including browser-based applications using o2lite over websockets through `o2ws.js` (in `o2/test/www/o2ws.js`), and can also serve as a bridge between MIDI, OSC, and O2.

+See `o2host/README.txt` for more details on building and running **o2host**.

 ## Documentation

 [O2 web pages with documentation](https://rbdannenberg.github.io/o2/)